XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 ## Add Web API code to the 'Server' project
 You will now add a new API Controller to the project, this will manage insurances in (fake) storage.

 Create a folder named 'Services' in the root of the 'Server' project.
-Make sure that it is created at the same level of the 'Controllers' folder that is already present.
+Make sure that it is created at the same level as the 'Controllers' folder that is already present.
 - Add a Nuget Package reference to include 'Microsoft.Experimental.Collections':
 ```
 cd .\Server